dmitry-ivanov/laravel-console-logger/README.md

 #### Accessing Monolog instance

-This package is using [Monolog logging library](https://packagist.org/packages/monolog/monolog) with all of it's power.
+This package is using [Monolog logging library](https://packagist.org/packages/monolog/monolog) with all of it's power and benefits.
 If needed, you may access the underlying Monolog instance in a two ways:

 - Using `icLogger` command's method: